1. Home office deduction for independent contractors

 Depending on your profession, you may have significant home office expenses.
 For example, maybe you use your home as an office, a yoga studio, a place to store expensive equipment or something else altogether.

-Do you use your home office space only for work, and is it your primary place of business?
-If so, there are multiple options for calculating your independent contractor tax deductions in this category.
+If your home office meets these tests, there are multiple options for calculating your independent contractor tax deductions.

 There are direct expenses to consider, like renovations and a paint job, and indirect expenses, like insurance, utilities, and home repairs.
 Homeowners can also write off portions of their property taxes and mortgage interest.